neos/fusion-form/README.md

 `
 ```

-To render controls that access the data bound to the form prototypes like
+To render controls that access the data bound to the fusion prototypes like
 `Neos.Fusion.Form:Input` that are derived from `Neos.Fusion.Form:FieldComponent`
 are used.
-The relation is established by defining a `name` for the field
+The relation is established by defining a `field.name` for the field
 using square brackets for nesting as inputs do in html.

 There are plenty of different fieldTypes already that can be found in the